 Planes land on Mai Khao beach, on the west coat of Phuket island, but only during high season.
-Plane Spotting in Phuket just moved to our list of 16 things to do in Phuket.
+Plane Spotting in Phuket just moved to our list of 18 things to do in Phuket.
 Watching planes landing in Phuket has become a top-rated attraction in recent years.
 It’s easy, fun, super impressive and with such a beautiful beach as a background, it is an excellent photo playground.
 So where is it?
 How do we go there?
 Is it allowed?
 Let’s see if we can answer some of these questions.